-Shareholders are requested to notify us whether or not they have a "Personal Interest" in connection with any of Proposals 3, 4, 5 or 6.
+Shareholders are requested to notify us whether or not they have a "Personal Interest" in connection with any of Proposals 2, 3, 4 and 7.
 If any shareholder casting a vote in connection with any of the foregoing proposals does not notify us as to whether or not he, she or it has a Personal Interest with respect to a given proposal, that shareholder's vote with respect to such proposal will be disqualified and will not be counted in determining whether the above Disinterested Majority approval requirements are satisfied.

-For the purpose of determining whether the Disinterested Majority approval requirements have been satisfied, "Personal Interest" is defined as: (1) a shareholder's personal interest in the approval of an act or a transaction of the company, including (i) the personal interest of his or her relative (which includes for these purposes any members of his/her (or his/her spouse's) immediate family or the spouses of any such members of his or her (or his/her spouse's) immediate family); and (ii) a personal interest of a body corporate in which a shareholder or any of his/her aforementioned relatives serves as a director or the chief executive officer, owns at least 5% of its issued share capital or its voting rights or has the right to appoint a director or chief executive officer, but (2) excluding a personal interest arising solely from the fact of holding shares in the company or in a body corporate.
-Under the Companies Law, in the case of a person voting by proxy for another person, "Personal Interest" includes a personal interest of either of the proxy holder or the shareholder granting the proxy, whether or not the proxy holder has discretion how to vote.
+For the purpose of determining whether the Disinterested Majority approval requirements have been satisfied, "Personal Interest" is defined as: (1) a shareholder's personal interest in the approval of an act or a transaction of the company, including (i) the personal interest of his or her relative (which includes for these purposes any members of his/her (or his/her spouse's) immediate family); and (ii) a personal interest of a body corporate in which a shareholder or any of his/her aforementioned relatives serves as a director or the chief executive officer, owns at least 5% of its issued share capital or its voting rights or has the right to appoint a director or chief executive officer, but (2) excluding a personal interest of a body corporate.
+Under the Companies Law, in the case of a personal interest of either of the proxy holder or the shareholder granting the proxy, whether or not the proxy holder has discretion how to vote.
 If you do not have a Personal Interest in the above matter being presented to the shareholders, you may assume that using the form of proxy enclosed herewith will not create a Personal Interest.

-As of the date of this Proxy Statement, the Company has no controlling shareholders within the meaning of the Companies Law.
-In addition, it believes that the vast majority of its shareholders should not have a Personal Interest in any of Proposals 3, 4, 5 or 6.
+As of the date of this proxy statement, the Company has no controlling shareholders within the meaning of the Companies Law.
+In addition, it believes that the vast majority of its shareholders should not have a Personal Interest in any of Proposals 2, 3, 4 and 7.